Anonymous-Mouse/final-project-sank/README.md

 - We plan on using C++ to code the project.
 Additionally, for feature planning we will use Github projects and likely diagrams.net or a similar site for our story/level planning.
 - The input of the project will be through the terminal, it will mostly be a single character to select an option from a prompt.
 The output will also be through the terminal, it will be information about the player’s stats, items, and location.
 The terminal will also occasionally print ASCII art to immerse the player into the atmosphere of the game.
 - The project will provide at least one unique story for the player to play through.
-- The player will be able to
+## The player will be able to...
-  - Fight enemies
+- ### Fight Enemies
-  - Heal themselves
+  - The player will be able to fight mutated rats, zombies, and giant spiders will roaming around the map.
-  - Use unique items
+  - Each of these enemies will have a unique attack strength, health amount, and status effect that damage the player in different ways.
-  - Search preset locations
+- ### Use unique items
-  - make decisions that may impact the ending of the story
+  - The player will be able to use consumables such as healthpacks, steriods, and cures for enemy status effects.
-  - Increase/Decrease enemy difficulty at beginning of game
+  - Weapons are given at the beginning of the game and found throughout the map.
+Each weapon has their own attack strength.
-  - View their location and searched rooms on a map
+- ### Search preset locations
-  - Solve puzzles that guide players through the map or open unique rewards
+  - The player will be able to search around 3 different floors of an insane asylum for items, story notes, and hidden enemies.
-  - Save their progress
+- ### Make decisions that may impact the ending of the story
-  - Access their inventory
+  - The player has to uncover a story filled with monsters and mystery.
+At the end of the game, the player can choose between two different endings.

- > ## Phase II
+- ### Increase/Decrease enemy difficulty at beginning of game
- > In addition to completing the "Class Diagram" section below, you will need to:
+  - At the beginning game menu, the player can choose between three difficulty modes that affect the player's strength and health as well as the strength and health of their enemies.
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
+- ### View their location and searched rooms on a map
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
+  - The player can view their location and searched rooms on a map.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column.
+- ### Solve puzzles for containers that guide players through the map or open unique rewards
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
+  - The player can unlock containers with keys only discovered by puzzles.
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 6.
-Your entire team must be present for both check-ins.
+- ### Save their progress
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
+  - The player can save their current location, items, and stats at certain points in the game.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
+  - Before a major event in the story, the game will save their progress thus far.
- >     * The tasks you are planning for the first sprint
+- ### Access their inventory
- >     * How work will be divided between the team members
+  - The player can access their inventory to drop items, upgrade items, or see what they have collected so far.

 ## Class Diagram
  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
 This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
 Use proper UML notation (as discussed in the course slides).

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.